chaseruskin/legoHDL/docs/src/topic_guide/intell_comp_rec.md

 ## The Solution: ICR

-ICR is a scoring algorithm ran when _scope-overlapping_ occurs in the design.

-ICR selects the unit with the highest computed score among its contenders.
+ICR is a scoring algorithm ran when _scope-overlapping_ occurs in the current design.
+It selects the unit with the highest computed score among its contenders.

-We define a _contender_ to be those unique entities that share the same space in scope-overlapping.
-In the problem statement above, there are 2 contenders: the _adder_ from _ALU_ and the _adder_ from _counter_.
+We define a _contender_ to be those unique entities that share the same space a in _scope-overlapping_ problem.
+In the problem statement above, there are 2 contenders: the _adder_ from _math.ALU_ and the _adder_ from _math.counter_.

 We define an _interface_ as the collective combination of an entity's defined generics and ports.